 Victoria Paulino brings to EdNavigator a wide range of experience with students and families across Massachusetts.
 She has served as a camp counselor and youth group leader in Worcester, MA; a 6th grade summer school teacher in Lawrence, MA; and a 7th grade English and social studies teacher at Veritas Prep Charter School in Springfield, MA.
 She is fluent in Spanish and holds a BA in Political Science from College of the Holy Cross and an MA in Education from Boston University.

 Arlene Sanchez grew up attending Boston Public Schools as a child and returned to them as a teacher in 2013.
 At UP Academy and Gardner Pilot Academy, she focused on using literature to instill confidence and empathy in her students and worked to increase representation of teachers of color in the school system.
 In 2015, her culturally responsive approach to teaching and her work with Asian American students earned her national attention in Teach For America’s One Day magazine.
 As a Navigator, she helps Boston families and students understand the school landscape and achieve their educational goals.
-Arlene is fluent in Spanish and Portuguese and holds a BA in Sociology and Portuguese & Brazilian Studies from Smith College and a Master’s degree in Curriculum and Instruction from Boston University.
+Arlene is fluent in Spanish and Cape Verdean Creole and holds a BA in Sociology and Portuguese & Brazilian Studies from Smith College and a Master’s degree in Curriculum and Instruction from Boston University.

 Master Navigator, Boston